Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-- Lower Yield: A camel produces a lower yield at 13 pints (6.2 liter) as compared to cows at 50 pints (23.7 liter)
+- Lower Yield: However, camel produces a lower yield at 13 pints (6.2 liters) as compared to cows' higher yield of 50 pints (23.7 liters)

 Food and Agriculture Organization of the United Nations ranked camel's milk as the healthiest animal milk.

-In 2007, I had my first taste of it freshly milked from a camel's farm in Dubai.
+In 2007, I had my first taste of freshly milked camel milk from a farm in Dubai.
 It was warm and smelled strong.
 It was also mildly salty.
 My stomach was not used to this milk and I had diarrhea for the next two days.
-Maybe I should have drunk it slowly to allow my stomach to digest it.
-However, my Arab friend reassured me that this is a normal reaction for first-timers because it 'cleanses the system.'
+Maybe I should have drunk it slowly to allow for better digestion.
+My Arab friend reassured me that this is a normal reaction for first-timers because it 'cleanses the system.'

 Unlike cow's milk, camel's milk is opaque white in color.

 I have not tried the fermented version and I don't think my stomach is strong enough for that.
-However, this form is commonly consumed by the traveling Bedouins.
+This camel milk curdle is commonly consumed by the traveling Bedouins.

-Updated: In my recent trip to Saudi Arabia in March 2017, I had a chance to drink the pasteurized camel milk sold at the supermarket.
-How does it taste like?
+Updated April 2017: On my trip to Saudi Arabia in March 2017, I had a chance to drink pasteurized camel milk sold at the supermarket.
+What does it taste like?
 It tastes awesome.
-In fact, I can't tell the difference from this pasteurized camel milk from a pasteurized cow milk.
-So if you had a chance, give it a try.
-It not only taste good but it's full of health benefits as well
+In fact, I can't tell the difference between this pasteurized camel milk and pasteurized cow milk.
+So, if you had a chance give it a try.
+It tastes good and is full of health benefits too.

 Camel Milk Products